tunex90/chocolate-website/README.md

 ## Live Preview

-Open `index.html` directly in any modern web browser to view the site.
+Run the container and visit `http://localhost:8080` in any modern web browser.

 ---